aws-solutions/media-exchange-on-aws/docs/faqs.md

 ### What is Media Exchange on AWS?

 It is a simple, secure, reliable and scalable way of transferring assets over AWS.
-It uses Amazon S3 as the underlying transport layer with 11 9's of durability, industry standard security and compliance controls and virtually unlimited bandwidth for individual transfers.
-Moreover, there are no credentials to share and manage.
-On top of that, it is significantly cheaper to own and operate.
+It uses Amazon S3 as the underlying transport layer, S3 offers 11 9's of durability, industry standard security and compliance controls and virtually unlimited bandwidth for transfers.
+There are no credentials to share and manage.
+On top of that, it is significantly cheaper to own and operate when compared to 3rd party transfer services.

 ### What are the benefits of MediaExchangeOnAWS?